samalyarov/eve_online_market_analysis/postgresql_db/readme.md

 # PostgreSQL Database
 Stage 1 includes creating a database (developing a proper schema, creating tables and setting up connections in order to fill it an export data later on.

+I've originally used a Docker Container to deploy the database, but after a couple of weeks of gathering data the storage requirements made in too inefficient and I've relocated it to hard drive.
+Still, the database remains local.

-I've used a Docker Container in order to host the database and sqlalchemy + DBeaver to set it up and edit.
+I've used sqlalchemy + DBeaver to set the database up and edit it.

 Database features a simple schema: